 The missing Liberty Bell was one of a series* of replicas commissioned by the U.S. Treasury and cast in France by the Paccard Bell Foundry.
 These numbered replicas — one for each state and territory, including the District of Columbia — would tour their respective regions to promote a U.S. Savings Bond drive in the summer of 1950.
 At the conclusion of the drive, the bells were presented as gifts from the Treasury to their respective regions.

 I dove in and found half a dozen variations of the same story everywhere from local TV news to the Daily Beast.
-The impetus for all stories was a press release timed to for publication on the fourth of July, 2017 from DC Council director of communications Josh Gibson.
+The impetus for all stories was a press release timed for publication on the fourth of July, 2017, from DC Council Director of Communications Josh Gibson.

 No stranger to Scooby-Doo-type history mysteries, Gibson had previously cracked the case of a mysterious plaque found in a broom closet of the District’s Wilson Building.

 As implausible as it sounds, it’s not the first time a 2080-pound Liberty Bell has gone missing.

 Phil Tovrea’s 1950 Liberty Bell replica disappeared in plain sight in the country’s fifth-largest city.
 It would rise triumphantly from overgrown brush when a new property owner redeveloped the land in 2004.

 In 1976, as a renewed patriotic spirit was sweeping the nation, the Liberty Bell replicas were called back into service to peal out in celebration of the Bicentennial.

 A number of states had to scramble to pull their bells out of storage and make necessary repairs.
 Illinois found themselves in a bit of a pickle — they had lost their Liberty Bell.
 Some old-fashioned gumshoe work led to the discovery of the bell at a firehouse on the fairgrounds north of Springfield.